- Born as John Marcellus Huston, August 5, 1906, in Nevada, Missouri, USA.

-If we journey through movie history, John Huston's work is listed as mandatory stop.
+If we journey through movie history, John Huston's work is listed as a mandatory stop.

 His family was very much linked to the movie and theater industry, building up what was to be called, by some, the Huston Dynasty.
 He was part of three generations of Oscar winners, his father, Walter Huston, who was his first teacher, himself and his daughter, Anjelica Huston.